 - Anticipatory Prescribing and TEPS

-- Cwm Taf HB have developed an all Wales ACP/Conservative management renal group with the aim of intruding ACP and improving conservative care for renal patients in Wales.
+- Cwm Taf Morgannwg UHB have developed an all Wales ACP/Conservative management renal group with the aim of intruding ACP and improving conservative care for renal patients in Wales.
 We held our first national meeting on the 20th September.
 (Gail Williams, Welsh Renal Clinical Network Lead Nurse, 3a Caerphilly Business Park, Caerphilly, CF83 3ED)